-DIY Natural Decongestant that REALLY Works!
-Get Rid of a Stuffy Nose Naturally
+DIY BEST Decongestant that REALLY Works!
+How to Get Rid of a Stuffy Nose Naturally

 Why Not Just Buy an Over the Counter Decongestant?

 Well, first off, OTC decongestants are often extremely addicting.
 Years ago I had a good friend who had taken Afrin so much (daily) that he HAD to take it or he seriously could not breathe, especially from his nose.
 He couldn't even tell if he was well or not.
+He had become addicted to this chemical stuff.
 This is NOT a good situation.
-In addition, these chemical mixtures are often filled with toxins of one type or another.
-Why put unpronounceable chemicals into your body when you can make your own decongestant with ingredients you know and understand?
-PLUS, it's a TON cheaper to make decongestant yourself, takes just a few minutes, and it's actually pretty tasty!

 Ingredients for Natural DIY Decongestant